andersonaddo/compliance-by-design-experiments/schema_analysis/README.md

 <img src="diagrams/SecurityIntro.png" alt="securityintro" width="500"/>

 The record with the skull near it is a record that contains sensitive information that the SAR has no business knowing (server configurations, password hashes, IP addresses, whatever).
-If the wrong decision is made by the system, this sentive information could be reported in the SAR (which would be a security breach).
+If the wrong decision is made by the system, this sensitive information could be reported in the SAR (which would be a security breach).
 In this map, without the intervention of the schema designer, there's no reason for the system not to return the full results of both leaf records.
-It would not be enough to just completely ignore records Wirth sensitive information, however.
+It would not be enough to just completely ignore records with sensitive information, however.
 That could leave certain parts of the map completely unaccessible because links that lead to or come from the blocked our records will be lost.
 Additionally, those records could have information that *isn't* sensitive and needs to be reported in the SAR.
 Below is a hypothetical example of a map where both of these possibilities are true:

 <img src="diagrams/SecurityComplex.png" alt="securitycomplex" width="500"/>